wardolphin/wardolphin.github.io/_posts/2020-01-24-Forecasting-risks-inside-an-organisation.md

 ### Step 4: Implement improvements and new controls

 Post red team exercise, the red team sits down with the blue team and helps them understand all the actions that occurred during the exercise.
-The blue team comes up with several large projects that need to be implemented company wide to lower the chance of this being able to happen again, and many ideas for detections and alerts that they can implement based on the techniques used by the red team.
+The blue team comes up with several large projects that need to be implemented company-wide to lower the chance of this being able to happen again, and many ideas for detections and alerts that they can implement based on the techniques used by the red team.
 Is that the end of the story?
 Not at all.
-We really want to know if the fixes that are planned are going to impact the chances of these attacks being done in the future.
+We want to know if the fixes that are planned are going to impact the chances of these attacks being done in the future.

-You might even have an ideal end state in mind, a certain percentage or level or risk that you would like the team to reach in the future.
+You might even have an ideal end state in mind, a certain percentage or level of risk that you would like the team to reach in the future.
 That’s fine and could even be a goal or metric that is tracked and worked towards.
-In this example I’ve added some hypothetical 1 year goals, just to add some more data to the visualizations and suggest an idea of how this information could be used to set goals for a team.
+In this example I’ve added some hypothetical 1-year goals, just to add some more data to the visualizations and suggest an idea of how this information could be used to set goals for a team.

 ### Step 5: Forecast again